krzkrzkrz/foo.pub/go/function-closures/index.md

 import "fmt"

-// In this example, adder() is being called multiple times—the anonymous function is
+// In this example, adder() is being called multiple times
 // The anonymous function is a closure, which keeps the variable myAdder alive func adder() func(int) int {
 	sum := 0